Joint Effort Completes HSM-79 MH-60R Repairs

-Sailors assigned to Helicopter Maritime Strike Squadron (HSM) 79 completed an MH-60R tail bushing repair with Spanish aviation specialists at Naval Station Rota, Spain, January 2023.
-(US Navy photo by LT Katherine Kinnear.)
+NAVAL STATION ROTA, Spain -- Helicopter Maritime Strike Squadron (HSM) 79 completed an MH-60R tail bushing repair with Spanish aviation specialists at Naval Station Rota, Spain, January 2023.

+While these repairs are traditionally made in coordination with Fleet Readiness Center, HSM-79 worked with host nation industry partners to expeditiously complete this maintenance, as it requires distinct artisan repairs.

+“This, to our knowledge, is the first maintenance and aircraft readiness effort of its kind in the U.S. European Command area of responsibility (EUCOM AOR) - leveraging resident SH-60B Seahawk intermediate level maintenance expertise and capabilities to build enduring interoperability relationships with our host nation and NATO ally - The Kingdom of Spain, a joint operator of the Seahawk series of multi-mission helicopters,” said Cmdr.
+Nikolas Rongers, commanding officer of HSM-79.

 |Date Taken: